phillipsa18/DiningPhilosophers/README.md

 # DiningPhilosophers
-Solution to the Dining Philosophers problem in C.
+Solution to the Dining Philosophers problem in C